Discover Homestay in Bethnal Green

 This independent family restaurant has been Bethnal Green’s greasy spoon café of choice for over 100 years.
 As an east London institution, its breakfasts are regarded as one of the best in the whole city, and it’s small cosy interior is great for chatting to strangers – not something that happens often in London!

-What is the typical type of accommodation found Here?
+What is the typical Homestay accommodation found Here?

 The majority of homes in Bethnal Green are modest-sized terraced houses, which are very popular with young families.
 There are also some larger Georgian properties in a conservation area.
 Period homes are rare in this area because many homes were damaged in the Second World War and replaced with council estates.
 There are also apartment blocks being introduced for modern professionals.
 Accommodation options in Bethnal Green vary hugely.